CharlesEwel/palindromecsharp/README.md

 The program should ... | Example Input | Example Output
 ----- | ----- | -----
-Message will display telling user if the word they entered is a palindrome or not | word: "radar" | "Your word is a palindrome"
+Message will display telling user if the word/number they entered is a palindrome or not | word: "radar" | "Your word/number is a palindrome"

 ## Future Features